PREVIOUS: Making a Budget Explained: 4 Psychology Ti ...

 Is Motley Fool a Pump and Dump?

-And, now that we have a much better understanding of pump and dump schemes and the Motley Fool, it is time to discuss whether the Motley Fool does or does not qualify.
+Now that we have a much better understanding of pump and dump schemes and the Motley Fool, it is time to discuss whether the Motley Fool does or does not qualify.

-Very often, the stocks at the center of a pump and dump are small-cap companies that do not have much detail about their financials or business model.
+Generally, the stocks at the center of a pump and dump are small-cap companies that do not have much detail about their financials or business model.

 And more often than not, the companies also recently went public, which does not give investors enough data to perform in-depth research.